nurpax/zigrograd/README.md

 A small auto-diffing neural network example written in Zig.
 Heavily inspired by [micrograd](https://github.com/karpathy/micrograd).

 It's a toy, written just for learning purposes!
-For a CPU-only scalar-valued autograd engine, it's fast, but it's no match for real tensor-based frameworks.
+It's pretty fast for what it is (==CPU-only scalar-valued autograd engine) but no match for real tensor-based frameworks.

 ## Example